The Instruments

 To perform the lyde notation presented

-here, a mallet covered on one end and not the other is required.
+here, a mallet wrapped on one end and not the other is best.

 A suitable abrasive can be used to sand and smooth the outer rubbing